adjtomo/pysep/docs/README.md

 # PySEP Documentation

 The PySEP documentation is built with Sphinx and ReadTheDocs.
-The official documentation can be found at https://adjtomo.github.io/pysep
+The official documentation can be found at: https://pysep.readthedocs.io

+Docs building is automatically triggered when updates are pushed to PySEP.
+Each branch of the code may have a different documentation.
+The 'latest' version of the docs points to the 'devel' branch of the code.

 ## Building Docs Locally